 The Drake Well Museum in Titusville “collects, preserves, and interprets the founding of the oil industry in Pennsylvania for residents and visitors by educating its audiences about the persons, places, and events important to the development of the petroleum industry and its growth into a global enterprise.”

-The Penn-Brad Oil Museum preserves the philosophy, the spirit, and the accomplishments of a little-known oil country community — taking visitors back to the early oil boom times of “The First Billion Dollar Oil Field.”
+The Penn-Brad Oil Museum preserves the philosophy, the spirit, and the accomplishments of a little-known oil country community — taking visitors back to the early oil boom times of “The First Billion Dollar Oil Field” in Bradford, today home of the oldest continuously operating refinery, the American Refining Group, Inc., which celebrated its 125th anniversary in 2006.

-Guided tours are conducted by over petroleum exploration and production history veterans who volunteer their time to relate their oil patch knowledge — and first-hand experiences.
+Guided tours are often conducted by retired exploration and production professionals who volunteer their time to relate a wealth of oil patch knowledge – and first-hand experiences.

 The Institute was founded in 2003 as a not-for-profit organization.
 It is the successor to the Drake Well Foundation, which in its past was a successor in 1951 to an earlier operating committee formed by the American Petroleum Institute at the Drake Well Museum.
 The Institute is dedicated to furthering public awareness of the history of the oil industry through research, documentation, archival activities, presentations and other outreach activities.